Speckle tracking echocardiography: Basic principles

 As the speckle pattern is random, any region of the myocardium has a unique speckle pattern: Within the picture, a defined area "kernel" can be defined, and as this speckle pattern is relatively stable, the kernel can be recognised in the next frame, within a larger search area, by a "best match" search algorithm.
 There are different search algorithms, the most commonly used is "sum of absolute differences", shown to be similarly accurate as cross-correlation, which is an alternative.
 The movement of the kernel across the image can thus be tracked, in principle independent of the beam angle, as opposed to tissue Doppler.
 Speckle tracking can thus track in two dimensions.
 However, as the axial (in the direction of the beam) resolution of the ultrasound is far better than the transverse, the tracking ability is less in the transverse direction.
-Also, the transverse resolution (and hence, tracking ability) decreases with depth, in a sector scan were ultrasound beams diverge.
+Also, the transverse resolution (and hence, tracking ability) decreases with depth, in a sector scan where ultrasound beams diverge.

 Different commercial and non commercial operators then use different approaches to derive motion and deformation parameters.
 The motion of a single kernel can be resolved into displacement curves, and the distance between two kernels into strain (deformation).
 Strain rate will then be time derivative of strain.
 In some commercial applications, the acoustic markers are tracked more individually, calculating the velocity from the motion and the sampling interval (inverse of frame rate) generating a velocity field.
 Unlike tissue Doppler, this velocity field in not limited to the beam direction.
 Strain rate and strain are then calculated from the velocities.
 Speckle tracking has been shown to be comparable to tissue Doppler derived strain, and has been validated against MR.